L23de/numa-rdma/README.md

 # CSE 241 - Database Systems & Applications

+> NOTE: While this class is offered at least once every year, the project description constantly changes.
+So, this Spring 2022 schema will not be applicable for any past or future semesters

 Semester-long project for Lehigh's Spring 2022 CSE 241 course.
 The goal is to design a robust database along with separate interfaces for different access levels at a fictional company, Northside Uncommons Management of Apartments (NUMA).